andybalham/blog-source-code/blog-posts/lambda-destinations.md

 });
 ```

-Then our functions in reverse order.
+Then we define our functions in reverse order.

 First the last in the chain: